Utah wildfire forces evacuation of over 1,000 homes

 It was not clear Friday how long authorities would keep residents away, Rigby said.

-Although federal authorities say the fire season got off to an early start this summer in parts of the Northern Rockies, the amount of acreage burned nationwide is about on par with the 10-year average for this time of year, according to fire agency records.
-The number of fires tallied by the government at this point is actually below average.

-The biggest by far is the Whitewater-Baldy Complex fire in southeastern New Mexico, which ranks as that state's largest on record and has charred almost 300,000 acres, but that blaze is nearly 90 percent contained.

-In neighboring Colorado, fire managers on Friday reported making progress against a 68,000-acre fire burning west of Fort Collins, near the Wyoming border, after two days of cooler temperatures, calmer winds and higher humidity.
+In neighboring Colorado, fire managers on Friday reported making progress against a 100-square-mile (259-square-km) fire burning west of Fort Collins, near the Wyoming border, after two days of cooler temperatures, calmer winds and higher humidity.

 Officials there said containment of the fire, which ranks as the most destructive on record in Colorado, had increased to 60 percent.